khaors/geocompr/main.md

 if the new infrastructure succeeds in getting people walking and cycling perhaps sustainable transport companies --- like the chain of German cycling shops described in Chapter \@ref(location) --- will be encouraged to expand internationally and set-up in Bristol!

-In fact we have already done all the hard work needed to priorities cycling infrastructure: we have short but car-dependent commuting routes (generated from desire lines) created in section \@ref(routes), desire lines representing the first leg to public transport nodes created in section \@ref(nodes-on-the-transport-network) and the ability to analyse route networks in terms of 'betweenness' and other conceptions for graph theory, covered in the previous section.
+In fact we have already done all the hard work needed to priorities cycling infrastructure: we have short but car-dependent commuting routes (generated from desire lines) created in section \@ref(routes), desire lines representing the first leg to public transport nodes created in section \@ref(nodes) and the ability to analyse route networks in terms of 'betweenness' and other conceptions for graph theory, covered in the previous section.
 Rather than describe how each of these elements will be combined the final code chunk should speak for itself: